 Runners, walkers, cyclists and skaters now travel on the path once traversed by locomotives and train cars.
 The popular GHS Swamp Rabbit Trail has become one of the area's hottest outdoor amenities.

-I recently rode the 13.5-mile asphalt pathway up and back from its starting point across from North Greenville Hospital in Travelers Rest to its terminus just north of Greenville Technical College's main campus.
-But there are plenty of options available to shorten the ride to your liking.
+I recently rode a section of the 22-mile asphalt pathway from across North Greenville Hospital in Travelers Rest to just north of Greenville Technical College's main campus.
+No matter your skill level, there are plenty of options available to customize the ride to your liking.

-Wherever you choose to start and stop, you'll find plenty of benches and gazebos along the way, as well as some terrific trailside restaurants to rest and refuel.
-Among my favorites is The Café @ Williams Hardware and Leopard Forest Café in Travelers Rest.
+Wherever you choose to start and stop, you'll find benches and gazebos along the way, as well as some terrific trailside restaurants to rest and refuel.
+Among my favorites is Topsoil Kitchen & Market and Leopard Forest Café in Travelers Rest.

-Convenient parking for the trail is available at the starting point on U.S. 25.
+Convenient parking for the trail is available on U.S. 25.
 Mile markers posted every half-mile make it easy to keep track of how far you've ridden.

-After about a mile up the trail, you'll come to downtown Travelers Rest and its beautifully renovated streetscape featuring a gazebo, park swings and benches.
+After about a mile up the trail from the U.S. 25 parking lot, you'll come to downtown Travelers Rest and its beautifully renovated streetscape featuring a gazebo, park swings and benches.
 Look for the "Swamp Rabbit" poking up from some bushes near a rock column.

 Before long, you'll reach Furman University.
 Two access points allow you to connect to a path that runs alongside Furman Lake and the main part of the campus.